Sincerely, Benson: Background

 The 15-track album was released on 5 October 2023, through T.Y.E, and Empire Music.
 Sincerely, Benson is the follow up album of Bad Since '97 extended play.
-The album included guest appearances from Nigerian indigenous artists such as Headie One, Kizz Daniel, Seyi Vibez, taves, 2Baba and Popcaan.
+The album included guest appearances from artists such as Headie One, Kizz Daniel, Seyi Vibez, taves, 2Baba and Popcaan.
 It also features producers such as Jae5, Blaisebeatz, Sarz, Dro, Tempoe, Magicsticks, ATG, LeriQ, Davinchiii and Denzl.
 The album is a mixture of Afrobeats, Afro-fusion, Amapiano, Dancehall and Gospel.
 Sincerely, Benson was among the list of the most streamed albums in Nigeria.
 On an interview with Nandy Mabiba from Apple Music Radio Africa, Bnxn noted that his album title Sincerely, Benson was inspired by Burna Boy.
 Sincerely Benson stayed on the Apple Music top 10 charts for 14 weeks.
-In 2024, Bnxn announced the release of a deluxe version of the Sincerely Benson album on social media.

 Promotion

+Before the album's release, BNXN released the singles "Pray", "Sweet Tea (Aduke)", and "Gwagwalada", the latter featuring Kizz Daniel and Seyi Vibez.
+On 7 September 2023, he released "Sweet Tea (Aduke)" while announcing the then-forthcoming album.
+By the time of the album's release, music videos for "Gwagwalada" and "Pray" had accumulated over 25 million combined views.

-The Sincerely, Benson Tour will make stops in a number of locations, including Washington, D.C., New York City, Atlanta, and Los Angeles, between 15 October and 12 November.
+BNXN further promoted Sincerely, Benson with the Sincerely, BNXN Tour, which began on 15 October 2023 in Chicago and concluded on 12 November 2023 in Toronto.
+The tour included stops in Washington, D.C., New York City, Atlanta and Los Angeles, among other cities.